70 Notable alumni of

 -

-John B. Tresvant is a retired American basketball player.
+John B. Tresvant is an American former basketball player.
 Tresvant played from 1964 to 1973 in the National Basketball Association (NBA), playing for six teams, the St. Louis Hawks, Detroit Pistons, Cincinnati Royals, Seattle SuperSonics, Los Angeles Lakers, and Baltimore Bullets.
 His teams reached the NBA finals in 1970 and 1971.

 -